 PPE PARTNERSHIP

-The Worldwide Supply Chain Federation partnered with Joor, an online wholesale platform, to rapidly source personal protective equipment (PPE) for frontline medical workers during the Covid-19 crisis.
+The Worldwide Supply Chain Federation has partnered with Joor, an online wholesale platform, to rapidly source personal protective equipment (PPE) for frontline medical workers during the Covid-19 crisis.
 The partnership connects PPE manufacturers with state and federal buyers globally.
 Called the Covid-19 Emergency Supply Chain, the initiative is actively recruiting suppliers, buyers and volunteers to source and manage critically needed materials during the global health crisis.
-By providing this resource, the federation hopes to reduce costs, eliminate complexity and increase supply chain diversity and resilience.
+By providing this resource, the federation hopes to reduce costs, eliminate complexity, and increase supply chain diversity and resilience.

 https://theworldwidesupplychainfederation.com/